-- Every student must have a textbook or Access Code from Hawkes. - An organized notebook consisting of all the students' work should be neatly kept. - The notebook should contain lecture notes and all homework assignments properly labeled - Students are expected to attend class, take notes, and carefully complete all homework assignments and submit them when due.
-Incomplete or late assignments will not be accepted. - Students are strongly encouraged to participate in all class activities. - Failure to make up an exam or other work will result in a grade of zero. - Students are expected to pass written examinations based on classroom lectures and homework assignments. - Any individualized problems should be discussed in the office and not in the classroom. - DO NOT wait until the end of the semester to ask for help.
+An organized notebook consisting of all the students' work should be neatly kept.

+• The notebook should contain lecture notes and all homework assignments properly labeled.

+- Students are expected to attend class, take notes, and carefully complete all homework assignments and submit them when due.
+Incomplete or late assignments will not be accepted. - Students are strongly encouraged to participate in all class activities. - Failure to make up an exam will result in a grade of zero. - Students are expected to pass written examinations based on classroom lectures and homework assignments.

+Any individualized problems should be discussed in the office and not in the classroom.

+• DO NOT wait until the end of the semester to ask for help.
 Use my office hours, as well as tutors, if and when you may need extra practice.